HarrisonOfTheNorth/Elspic-IoT-the-next-generation/README.md

 # Elspic - *IoT's new Wonderwall*

+*What's a wonderwall?*

+Well, according to Gallagher, "Wonderwall" describes "an imaginary friend who's gonna come and save you from yourself".

-The next generation of IoT is curiously *not* IoT but is an *evolution* of IoT *that has all of the abstractions of IoT* but is **bigger** than IoT.
+So if something is going to save IoT, it's next generation is very curiously *not* going to be IoT, but instead be an *evolution* of IoT *that has all of the abstractions of IoT* but is **bigger** than IoT - and poignantly - which releases all of the confined realms of IoT as though freeing all of the captive birds on earth so that they can freely fly into the sky. *We solution architects just love abstractions that free themselves!*

-So first, let's recap IoT.
+**However first, let's recap IoT!**

 *And let's be *simplistic* in our recap:*

-- IoT is an 'internet' of Things;
+- IoT is an 'internet' of Things ...
-- A connection of **Things** to the Internet;
+- A connection of **Things** to the Internet ...
-- An 'Internet-of-Thing' device may connect to a local network, but never in it's lifetime actually surface to the internet ... but it's data *might*; and,
+- An 'Internet-of-Thing' device may connect to a local network, but never in it's lifetime actually surface to the internet ... but it's data *might*, possibly, or probably, will ... and,
-- Things that do not have such Internet or Intranet connectivity are not IoT.
+- We will refer to this vague relationship of 'Intranet to Internet' as Interweb, so that we can say that Things that do not have such Interweb connectivity are **not** IoT.

+And yet almost paradoxically, data from even the smallest of circuit-boards can magically appear on the otherside of the world despite technically not being an IoT device!

-Where the general definitions of IoT start to break down, is where connectivity and transmission occurs is a context that is not internet based, and yet data magically appears from a device, or to and subsequently on a device, that does not use any of the Internet's protocols - for example, HTTP, TCP, and others.
+So where the general definitions of IoT start to break down, is where connectivity and transmission occurs is a context that is not internet based, and yet data magically appears from a device, or to and subsequently on a device, that does not use any of the Interweb's protocols - for example, HTTP, TCP, and others.

-Examples of such **Non-IoT** devices are those that transmit and receive via Bluetooth or ZigBee, Short-Wave radio, or a mere serial port connection.
+Examples of such **Non-IoT** devices are those that transmit and receive via Bluetooth or ZigBee, Short-Wave radio or terrestrial television, or even via a mere serial port connection.

-- Yet the proliferation of various such 'Non-IoT' but nevertheless *leading-edge* devices, lays it upon us to want to categorise all of them under a singular umbrella.
+- Yet the proliferation of various such 'Non-IoT' but nevertheless *leading-edge* devices, lays it upon us to want to categorise all of them under a singular umbrella so that we can accellerate the development of the collective science.
+The analogy here is that IoT is under a stone, but the broader science is not!

 Doing so will allow us to sub-categorize the science, and in doing so, extend ourselves into an 'IoT, the new generation' sort of wonderwall.

-What's a wonderwall?

-*Well, according to Gallagher, "Wonderwall" describes "an imaginary friend who's gonna come and save you from yourself".*

 So how do we describe the greater domain of IoT that includes our usual understanding of interweb [sic] connectivity, as well as those whose connectivity is precluded from IoT terminology simply because they do not use Interweb connectivity?
 And ghere, of course, I'm using the word *Interweb* to describe IoT in the foregoing Internet and 'Intranet and prospectively Internet' context.